Jessie Buckley

-Early life
+Early life and education

-Buckley was born on 28 December 1989 in Killarney, County Kerry, the daughter of Marina Cassidy and Tim Buckley.
-Her mother encouraged her to sing and coached her.
+Buckley was born in December 1989 in Killarney, County Kerry, to Marina Cassidy and Tim Buckley.
 She has a younger brother and three younger sisters.
+Through her late grandmother Dr Norrie Buckley, she is the great-granddaughter of Irish republican Madge Clifford.

 She attended Ursuline Secondary School, an all-girls convent school in Thurles, County Tipperary, where her mother works as a vocal coach and where she performed in school productions.
 She played a number of male roles at school, including the male lead role of Tony in the musical West Side Story and Freddie Trumper in Chess.
 She reached grade eight in piano, clarinet, and harp at the Royal Irish Academy of Music, and was a member of the Tipperary Millennium Orchestra.
 She attended summer workshops with the Association of Irish Musical Societies (AIMS) to improve her singing and acting, and it was here that she was recognised as a talented actress and encouraged to apply for drama school in London.
 Just before she auditioned for I'd Do Anything, she was turned down by two drama schools, including one the day before her first audition for the show.

-In 2008, she won the AIMS Best Actress award for her portrayal of Julie Jordan in the Killarney Musical Society production of Carousel.
+Buckley attended the Royal Academy of Dramatic Art (RADA), graduating in January 2013.